麻豆果冻传媒

 • 46% of Congressional Hispanic Caucus members

-The Heritage Foundation polled all house and senate members to find out if any had ever sent a child to private school or currently had a child enrolled in such an institution.
+The Heritage Foundation polled all House and Senate members to find out if any had ever sent a child to a private school or currently had a child enrolled in such an institution.
 Three attempts were made to get information from every Congress person, and if no response was given, the organization resorted to 2001 data for the sake of the survey.
 Members without any response were placed into a "No Response" category.

 Public Officials Who Choose Public School

 It's not just Washington that likes private schools.
-Across the country, governors and other state officials are also sending their kids to private institutions, rather than their neighborhood schools.
-New York City Mayor Michael Bloomberg sent his daughters to Spence School, an all-girls private school that costs about $34,000 per year.
+Across the country, governors and other state officials are also sending their kids to private institutions rather than their neighborhood schools.
+New York City Mayor Michael Bloomberg sent his daughters to Spence School, an all-girls private school that costs about $34,000 annually.
 California governor Arnold Schwarzenegger's daughter attended Brentwood School, with a similar price tag.

 School Choice for All?

-Despite Washington's willingness to exercise their private school option, they have not been so quick to grant that ability to the rest of the country.
+Despite Washington's willingness to exercise its private school option, it has not been so quick to grant that ability to the rest of the country.
 In 2001, the House of Representatives voted down two amendments that would provide scholarships to students in low-performing or dangerous public schools so they could attend other schools in their areas.
 Around the same time, the Senate voted down a similar amendment.
 Amendment 90, which would have helped states establish innovative educational options for families with disabled children, was also voted down by Congress.

-This video reports on the 2015 education law, Every Student Succeeds Act.
+This video reports on the 2015 education law, the .

 Additional Resources [+]